 The best sales collateral works in tandem with your buyer’s journey.
 Even the best-designed collateral won’t convert if it’s not relevant to and helpful for whatever stage your prospects or customer are in.

-Let’s unpack the different types of sales collateral.
-Notice this list is organized by the stages of the buyer’s journey: how your prospects research your business, buy your products, and become and remain customers.
+Below we'll go over the different types of sales collateral organized by the stages of the buyer’s journey: how your prospects research your business, buy your products, and become and remain customers.

 - Case studies